HosseinSharifii/PyCMLutilities/docs/index.md

 ## Overview

-An early stage repository with files that are useful for muscle analysis
+PyCMLutil is a python-based package that helps

-See [demos](demos/demos.md) to get started
+See [demos](pages/demos/demos.md) to get started.